 I mumbled my one-line definition of a control when Marks posed the question to our Houston audience.
 Then he asked me to read aloud his definition, which he had graciously emailed to me minutes before.

-It’s a mouthful, but Marks’ definition hits on all the right points, and emphasizes the most important point right in the top line.
+It’s a mouthful, but Marks’ definition [and his detail] hits on all the right points, and emphasizes the most important point right in the top line.
 An internal control is a process of interlocking activities designed to support the policies and procedures.
 The rest is all correct, but more helps you to understand what a control does; his opening lines explain what an internal control is.

 It’s a process.
 It does something.

 That might be why people hesitate to define a control when Marks asks.
 Our brains hear “define a control” and instinctively envision a noun — a thing unto itself.
 In everyday language we say sentences like, “This control isn’t working” or “We need stronger internal controls in our accounting process.”
 As if we could deliver an extra shipment of internal controls to the door of some weak business process, like relief workers air-dropping supplies onto a suffering population.

 That’s not what really happens, however.
 What really happens is that we adjust the weak business process to (ideally) make it stronger.
 If the process is particularly bad — one might even call it materially weak — we make multiple adjustments at once.

 That’s what Marks captures in his opening line: an internal control is a process rather than a thing, and the raw material the process uses are policies and procedures.
 The mission of the audit or compliance executive is to see that those raw materials are properly designed so that they work together effectively and the internal control then fulfills its mission.

 Marks’ definition of internal control didn’t emerge from a vacuum.
 The COSO framework for internal control and federal securities law have their own definitions, too; and those definitions long preceded Marks.